PacktPublishing/Network-Automation-with-Go/ch12/testbed/README.md

 The Linux environment comes with [Containerlab] in it.
 We use this application to wire together different containerized NOS and create a virtual network topology we can interact with to run the book code examples.
 [Containerlab] offers a hassle-free and quick way to define and run network topologies.
 It also worth mentioning that Go is the programming language of choice for this tool.

-You can find the topology definition file in the `topo` folder of [book's GitHub repository].
+You can find the topology definition file in the `topo-base` folder of [book's GitHub repository].

 ```yaml
 name: netgo